KevinEverywhere/RequireUnderscoreBackbone/README.md

 Require -> Underscore -> Backbone -> JQuery
 =========================

-By Kevin Ready, the example presents a single page application which uses the following frameworks and techniques.
+The example presents a single page application which uses the following frameworks and techniques.

   Require: Module Loader for Application